 Welcome!
-My name is Maria de los Angeles and I’m a versatile writer and teacher of heart-centered living based in Washington, D.C. where I am also engaged in spiritual entrepreneurship and studies.
+My name is Maria de los Angeles and I’m a versatile writer, digital publisher and teacher of heart-centered living based in Washington, D.C. where I am also engaged in spiritual entrepreneurship and studies.
 I came to the nation’s capital early in 2018 after being a caregiver to my parents in my hometown of Miami.
 After they passed, I started life over fresh.
 The challenges of dealing with Alzheimer’s became my greatest teacher, and led me to a life path that helps others doing what I know best–writing and teaching.
 And mostly, I teach through my writing, or as someone once said: “by the way you live.”

 When someone asks me what I do, the answer seems unconventional: what and how I write and teach depends on the moment, the audience and the student.
 Here’s two tenets that capture my approach to heart-centered living.

 WORD TRUTH Language shapes reality–our sense of self and the world.
 Heart-centered living is all about the way we tell a story about our lives, and in our fast-paced, digital world, it’s important to stay connected mindfully and with gratitude.